Equinox Low Level Light Treatment (LLLT) for Dry Eyes

 There are no particular side effects or contraindations to Equinox Low Level Light Treatment.

 Ask us about how Equinox LLLT can treat your eye condition and enhance your quality of life.
-Dr. Alan B. Schlussel and the caring and knowledgeable staff at The The Dry Eye Center Of NY & NJ are always here to help patients experience the best vision care and treatment possible.
+Dr. Alan Schlussel and Dr. Hannah Canuto and the caring and knowledgeable staff at The The Dry Eye Center Of NY & NJ are always here to help patients experience the best vision care and treatment possible.
 We serve patients from in and around New York City, Montclair, Livingston and South Orange in the state of New York.